Skip to content

 batch_size=BATCH_SIZE)

-And then take an existing model.
-Often bigger are better but it may be linked to the type of device used and hardware capacity. efficientnet_b0 has 288,548 parameters.
+Then, take an existing model.
+Often bigger models are better but results may also being linked to the type of device used and the hardware resource capacity. efficientnet_b0 has 288,548 parameters.

 model=torchvision.models.efficientnet_b0(weights=weights).to(device)